openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 -  Ensure you remove or disable debugging functionality before producing the final image.
-For information on how to do this, see the "`Considerations Specific to the OpenEmbedded Build System <#considerations-specific-to-the-openembedded-build-system>`__" section.
+For information on how to do this, see the ":ref:`dev-manual/common-tasks:considerations specific to the openembedded build system`" section.

 -  Ensure you have no network services listening that are not needed.